 The 'font-weight' property specifies the weight of a font.
+If the font-family has a matching font face, the best match is selected.
+Otherwise, a bold font is synthesized.

 Value: normal bold bolder lighter <numerical-font-weight></numerical-font-weight>

 Initial: normal

 Inherited: Yes